denten-books/plain-text/3-format.md

 perceiving their "conceptual order [...] as if the graphic character of the work were completely obvious" [@drucker_images_2010].
-This important insight captures the dual movement of formatting at once towards the physical characteristics of the text and towards the mental characteristics of the content.
-Ideationally, the reader understands the text to be a mental construct that takes shape in the mind.
-The book retreats from the grasp, as Percy Lubbock wrote in *The Craft of Fiction*.
-Subsequently, readers tend to treat text in a disembodied fashion---as surface rhetoric---forgetting about the material structures that support mental phenomena.
-Phenomenologically speaking however, the page presents itself holistically, at once, as a unified image, in what the Drucker and McGann call its "holistic repleteness."
+This important insight captures the dual movement of formatting at once towards the physical characteristics of the text and towards the mental characteristics of content.
+The reader understands the text as an idea, that takes shape in the mind.
+The book thus retreats from grasp, as Percy Lubbock wrote in *The Craft of Fiction* [@lubbock_craft_1921].
+Subsequently, readers tend to treat text in a disembodied fashion---as surface rhetoric---reading past the material structures that support mental phenomena.
+As visual phenomenon, a unified image, the page presents itself in its entirety, at once, in what the Drucker and McGann call its "holistic repleteness."
 It is as if it was always so: these words were always in this order, at these coordinates.
-The printer and the book designer know the image to be a constructed composite.
+However, the printer and the book designer know the image to be a carefully constructed composite.
 They understand and can name the particulates of page composition invisible to the lay reader.
 Drucker and McGann conclude that "systems of graphic presentation are operational, not merely passive schematic structures [...] active agents for creating meaning, instructions for reading, viewing, comprehending information [@drucker_images_2010].
+Choices were made, in other words, that would later affect meaning making.
+Apprehension precedes comprehension.
+The processes of interpretation have long began and in some cases concluded long before the reader laid eyes on the page.

 We are finally confronted with several concrete differences between print and digital formats for text resolution.
 Editors and textual scholars negotiate